-Take Good Care won a 2017 Silver Nautilus Award (in the Relationships and Communication category)!!
-It's so exciting to be included with honorees throughout the world!
+Take Good Care won a 2017 Silver Nautilus Award (in the Relationships and Communication category).

-Check out my blog on “How to Love With Your Heart and Eyes Wide Open” along with a new video about my book!
+Blog for Hazelden Betty Ford Fdn. on “How to Love With Your Heart and Eyes Wide Open,” includes a video about Take Good Care.

 Discussion of trauma and my book Shock Waves on MyNDTALK.

 For news of readings and interviews, click here.

 TAKE GOOD CARE: Finding Your Joy in Compassionate Caregiving

 Nearly 44 million adults in the United States provide care for family members with disabilities or other needs.
 While they represent every age, gender, socioeconomic,racial and ethnic group, Cynthia Orange wants caregivers in all their diversity of backgrounds and experience to understand how caretaking is different from caregiving.
 Through compelling caregiver stories, advice from leading experts, and her own hard won wisdom, Orange captures the subtle difference between caretaking and caregiving.
 Read more